 - First, in the pitcher of a high-speed blender, layer in the following order: spinach, mango, frozen banana, and hemp hearts.
 Pour in the water and add any extras like ginger or mint.

 - Last, blend all the ingredients until smooth.

 Mango banana spinach smoothie is best enjoyed right away as green smoothies begin to oxidize and lose flavor as they set.
 If storing for later, give the smoothie a squeeze of lemon or lime, then store it in the fridge in a lidded glass Mason jar.
 Consume within 24 hours.

 - A high-speed blender is a must for the creamiest green smoothies.
 I’ve been using VitaMix for over 12 years (the same one!).
 I love it for green smoothies and so many other things.

 - Plan Ahead: Keep a bag of frozen bananas in the freezer for smoothie making.
 They’re always ready when you are!
 Too, check with the produce department for old, spotty brown bananas.
 Sometimes they’ll offer them at a discount.
 Be sure to freeze em’ when you get home!

-- Cutting a Mango: This video on YouTube shows several mango cutting techniques so we can get to the good stuff!
+- Cutting a Mango: This video on YouTube shows several mango-cutting techniques to get to that mango deliciousness fast.